 How to write a quote using PandaDoc

-Features like drag-and-drop electronic signature fields, payment options, follow-up tools, and detailed analytics also improve the efficiency of your workflow.
+Features like drag-and-drop electronic signature fields, payment options, follow-up and automation tools, and detailed analytics also improve the efficiency of your workflow.

 To create a business quote with PandaDoc, follow the steps below:

-- Log into your PandaDoc account.
+1.Log into your PandaDoc account.

-- Click the “New Document” button.
+2. Click the New Document button.

 If you already have a template, you can upload it by clicking the Upload tab.

-- Follow the on-screen prompts and click Start Editing.
+4. Follow the on-screen prompts and click Start Editing.

-- Input all the appropriate information, along with any rich media, electronic signature fields, and payment buttons, and click Send.
+5. Input all the appropriate information, along with any rich media, electronic signature fields, and payment buttons, and click Send.